analogdevicesinc/testbenches/docs/testbenches/project_based/template/_index.rst

 \*\* MUST: Use SVG format for the diagram \*\*

-\*\* TIP: Block diagrams should contain subtitles only if there are at least two different diagrams \*\*
+\*\* TIP: Block diagrams must contain subtitles only if there are at least two different diagrams \*\*

 Configuration parameters and modes